How to Design and Fabricate the Best 4 Layer PCB Stackup with Altium Designer

 Altium Designer provides full support for rigid-flex designs.

-After building the PCB layer stack for your 4-layer stackup or more advanced board, you may need to set a target impedance for specific traces.
+After building the PCB layer stack for your 4 layer PCB or more advanced board, you may need to set a target impedance for specific traces.
 With the complete set of PCB design rules in Altium Designer, users can take control of all aspects of their layout and routing.
 This includes clearances between important features like vias, pads, and polygons, as well as defining feature sizes to ensure signal integrity and manufacturability.

 The PCB stackup will determine the impedance of conductors routed on the surface layer.
 The integrated field solver from Simberian in Altium Designer provides accurate impedance calculations without using an external application.
 The calculated width and clearances determined in the layer stack design editor can then be set as an electrical design rule for layout and routing.
 The target impedance required in the board will be enforced throughout routing to ensure accurate layout, including when routing through vias and applying teardrops to connect to large pads.